Historic Victorian Mansion Restoration

 Conducted microscopic paint analysis to identify original 1891 color palette and finishes.

-Result: Discovered authentic 14-color scheme
+Discovered authentic 14-color scheme

 Restoration Carpentry